automayt/silkrules/examples.md

 ---

-* Print flows where the src and dest port are 1024 or greater
+* Print flows where the src port AND dest port are 1024 or greater

 `rwfilter --type=all --sport=1024- --dport=1024- --pass=stdout | rwcut`

+---

+* Print flows for UDP traffic where either the src ip or dest ip is in the 74.207.236.0/24 range, and where either src port or dest port are 13414.

+`rwfilter --type=all --proto=17 --any-address=74.207.236.0/24 --aport=13414 --pass=stdout | rwcut`

 ---